rackerlabs/docs-developer-blog/_posts/2018-09-07-upgrading-oracle-business-intelligence-discoverer-part-2.md

 #### Create new EUL for Discoverer 11.1.1

-If you don’t have an existing EUL, you must create one for new Discoverer 11.1.1.
+If you don’t have an existing EUL, you must create one for the new Discoverer 11.1.1.
-Fresh installations of the E-Business Suite R12 Vision database does contain a preinstalled Discoverer EUL, but other versions do not come with the EUL.
+Fresh installations of the E-Business Suite R12 Vision database do contain a preinstalled Discoverer EUL, but other versions do not come with the EUL.

 Run the following command to create an EUL: